Vote in the upcoming election, Whitehorse!

 No ID?
 Not sure?
 We can still help you vote.
 Contact the City of Whitehorse Elections Office and we will ensure you have the opportunity.

-- Vote by mail - apply online and return your special ballot by mail or drop it off
+- Vote by mail - return your Special Ballot by mail or drop it off; or

-- In person - an ongoing, in-person special ballot poll will be open at City Hall from September 29 to October 21 and will be available Monday to Friday, 8:30 a.m. to 4:30 p.m.
-You can register and vote right away at the special ballot poll, or bring your ballot back when you've completed it.
+- In person - an ongoing, in-person Special Ballot poll will be open at City Hall from September 29 to October 21 and will be available Monday to Friday (excluding holidays), 8:30 a.m. to 4:30 p.m.
+You can register and vote right away at the Special Ballot poll, or bring your ballot back when you've completed it.

 We are currently planning two advance polls where voters can register and vote in person.

-- Thursday, October 14 at the Canada Games Centre and City Hall, 8 a.m. to 8 p.m.
+- Thursday, October 14 at the Canada Games Centre (upper concourse) and decommissioned Fire Hall next to City Hall, 8 a.m. to 8 p.m.

 All the same requirements apply as on Election Day at the regular polls - you can register if you haven't already, or update your registration information, and you'll need to bring your identification.